Ramadan in Malaysia: Economic impact and food prices

-The demand for food during Ramadan often leads to discussions about price fluctuations.
+Ramadan bazaars flourish during this period.
+The demand for food during Ramadan often leads to discussions on price fluctuations.
 A study by the Khazanah Research Institute concluded that while food prices tend to rise during Ramadan, the increase is not statistically significant.
 However, individual experiences vary; for instance, a report highlighted a man's expenditure of RM 150 on just nine food items at a Ramadan bazaar, sparking debates on affordability.
 Additionally, the government has initiated crackdowns on price gouging during the holy month to ensure fair practices in food bazaars.

 Public holidays and work adjustments

 The first day of Ramadan is a public holiday in Johor, Kedah, and Malacca.
 Many businesses adjust working hours to accommodate fasting employees, allowing early departures or flexible schedules.

 Cultural practices and tourism

 Ramadan is a time of increased charity and generosity in Malaysia.
-Donation boxes and campaigns for 'zakat' (obligatory almsgiving) are prevalent in public places, encouraging both locals and visitors to participate in charitable activities.
+Donation boxes and campaigns for zakat (obligatory almsgiving) are prevalent in public places, encouraging both locals and visitors to participate in charitable activities.

+In certain states such as Negeri Sembilan, residents will work together to slaughter cows and distribute the meats among themselves.
+Some even cook festive dishes such as lemang and rendang.
+The tradition is known as mantai.

 The country's unique Ramadan traditions also attract tourists; in 2025, Malaysia anticipated welcoming between 250,000 and 400,000 tourists during the holy month, drawn by the vibrant Islamic cultural festivities and religious tourism offerings.